michaelfung/docker-stableperl/sample-app/README.md

 	  -o parent=enp0s3 \
 	  vlanbridge

-Start app in vlan:
+Start app in with network connected to macvlan VLAN:
 	docker run \
 	  --net=vlanbridge --ip=192.168.0.231 \
 	  -v /opt/docker-vols/sample-app:/app \
 	  --name webapp1 \
 	  -d sample-app:1.0 start

+Now we can connect to app from any host on the physical LAN.

-## Networking vlan
+## Networking with Isolated VLAN

 Create macvlan vlan254, subnet: 10.254.1.0/24